Sk3901/Todo-List/README.md

 I learned about conditional rendering as the delete button is only displayed if there is a todo task.
 Also working with imports taught how to make code more simple as I could make code more reusable.
 Next time I will make css better so that its more enjoyable to use

 This program was made as a school project part of a React.js course.
-Also I used many imports and learned how to

 <h3>Demo</h3>